sai-prasanna/dreamerv2_torch/README.md

-# Mastering Atari with Discrete World Models
+# WIP: Mastering Atari with Discrete World Models Itorch)

 Implementation of the [DreamerV2][website] agent in pytorch.
 It mirrors the original [tensorflow implementaition](https://github.com/danijar/dreamerv2) in it's structure for the most part.
+It's a Work-In-Progress, unable to coverge to the same performance as the tensorflow implementation yet.

 <p align="center">
 <img width="90%" src="https://imgur.com/gO1rvEn.gif">